Things to do in Barcelona: Restaurants, Hotels and Sights

 Day 2: Mercat de la Boqueria and Barri Gòtic

-Start your day early at the bustling Mercat de la Boqueria and grab breakfast here.
-Sure, some of the stalls serving oysters and fresh fish might scream “lunch,” but by midday, you’ll be shuffling through the crowds like sardines in a can.
+Start your day early at the bustling La Boqueria Market, also known as Boqueria Market.
+It’s one of the best food markets in Europe, with a dazzling array of fresh produce, seafood, jamón, cheeses, and pastries.
+Sure, some of the stalls serving oysters and fresh fish might scream “lunch,” but by midday the crowds are intense.
 I prefer my seafood on a plate, thank you very much!
-This is the spot to stock up on foodie souvenirs—think truffle sea salt, mouthwatering Spanish ham, and dangerously addictive caramelized nuts.
+This is the spot to stock up on foodie souvenirs; think truffle sea salt, mouthwatering Spanish ham, and dangerously addictive caramelized nuts.
+You’ll also find plenty of souvenir shops nearby for local memorabilia.
 Grab some snacks for the rest of your trip, and for breakfast, try El Quim, a market stall famous for its egg and squid dish.
 Take a stroll around and pick your favorite from the endless options!

 Tip: keep a close eye on your belongings in Barcelona and leave your phone in your bag unless you really need it.
 Unfortunately, the city has had a serious pickpocket problem in recent years.
 I didn’t have any issues, but they’re definitely active in busy, touristy spots.

 My favorite restaurant in Barcelona has to be L’Antiquari Gastronòmic.
 Hardly anyone knows about this hidden gem near the cathedral!
 You actually enter through a different restaurant and take the stairs up to find it.
 It’s a bit of a hunt, but totally worth it!
-They offer a 14-course menu for €65, and trust me—you’ll be blown away.
+They offer a 14-course menu for €65, and trust me; you’ll be blown away.
 A good bottle of wine will only set you back €28.
 Another great spot nearby is the cozy Brugarol.
-And for the best tapas in the Gothic Quarter, head to L’Alcoba Azul.
+The Gothic Quarter is also great for tapas; head to L’Alcoba Azul for some of the best in the neighborhood.

 ROOMS & RATES GRAND HOTEL CENTRAL